yylonly/yylonly.github.io/index.md

 ## Currently

-I just passed my Ph.D. defense and am looking for the possible positions.
+I just passed my Ph.D. defense and am looking for the research positions.
 Drop me an email if you are interested in my research.

 ## Education